The General Council Office is located in Toronto, Ontario and is arranged into the following seven operational units:

 - Office of the Moderator and General Secretary

 The Church in Mission Unit provides support and leadership to The United Church of Canada to participate in God’s mission of justice, peace and transformation in the world, through its various ministries and partners in their contextual response to God’s invitation of partnership.
 The unit gives leadership and support in five areas: Church in Partnership (global, Canadian, and ecumenical partnership programs, and mission and justice engagement); Communities in Mission (engagement of congregations and local ministries as vital communities of faith); Discipleship and Witness Ministries (living out God’s mission and justice in an intercultural world); EDGE: A Network for Ministry Development (missional renewal and fresh expressions of church); and Formation for Faithful Leadership (providing leadership to the process of formation, education and training for the mission and ministry of the church).

 The Communications Unit supports the General Council Office and the denomination by presenting the public face of The United Church of Canada through a variety of media and services.
-The unit’s work nourishes congregational life, personal spiritual formation, and effective administration of the church through social media, web services, public and media relations, statistics management, and the production and distribution of print and multimedia resources.
+The unit’s work nourishes congregational life, personal spiritual formation, and effective administration of the church through social media, web services, public and media relations, and the production and distribution of print and multimedia resources.

 Indigenous Ministries and Justice